-This program is approved by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-The MAAT program is designed to meet the goals and standards of the American Art Therapy Association's Educational Program Approval Board and the Art Therapy Credentials Board.
-Upon completion of the program and 1,500 paid hours of supervised direct client contact in art therapy, students become eligible to apply for registration as an art therapist (ATR) by the Art Therapy Credentials Board (ATCB) and the American Art Therapy Association (AATA).
+This program is approved by the Higher Learning Commission of the North Central Association of Colleges and Schools and the American Art Therapy Association's Education Program Approval Board (2011).
+The MAAT program is designed to meet the goals and education standards of the American Art Therapy Association's Education Program Approval Board and the Art Therapy Credentials Board.
+Upon completion of the program and 1,000 paid hours of supervised direct client contact in art therapy, students become eligible to apply for registration as an art therapist (ATR) by the Art Therapy Credentials Board (ATCB) and the American Art Therapy Association (AATA).